 Another idea is that while US markets are closed for the holiday, foreign markets are direction-less and less liquid.
 They tend to drift higher resulting in a higher open for the US market on the day after the holiday.

-Of course, as with all the market anomalies we are discussing, there is also the possibility of data mining or natural variance.
+As with all market anomalies, there is also the possibility of data mining or natural variance.
 Just because a market anomaly worked in the past doesn’t mean it will continue in the future.

 The following chart from Stern NYU shows how average returns for the first trading day after a holiday have been net positive for all holidays except the Fourth of July.
 The day after Labor Day is best with an average return of almost 0.40%:

 You can buy stock index futures or baskets of stocks on the close of trading before a market holiday.
-You can then exit at close on the next full day of trading to lock in gains from the holiday effect.
+You can then exit at the close on the next full day of trading to lock in gains.

 5. Time Of Day Effect

-Traders know that the majority of trading volume takes place at the open and close while the late morning and early afternoon sessions are relatively quiet.
-Trading outside of these busy hours is usually a dangerous idea for day traders.
+Traders know that the majority of trading volume takes place at the open and close.
+The late morning and early afternoon sessions are usually quiet.
+Trading outside of these busy hours is a bad idea for day traders.

-Old research from Harris (1986) also revealed a time of day effect and showed that equities tend to rise in the first 45 minutes of trading except on Mondays.
+Old research from Harris (1986) also revealed a time of day effect.
+He showed that equities tend to rise in the first 45 minutes of trading except on Mondays.

 In addition, stocks are more likely to rise towards the close on all days, particularly smaller cap stocks.

-As well as this, there has been research to show an overnight effect.
-One study showed that investing in the S&P 500 only in the overnight session produced stronger returns with lower risk.
+There has also been research to show an overnight effect.
+One study showed that investing in the S&P 500 in the overnight session produced stronger returns with lower risk than during the day.

-An explanation for the overnight anomaly is that companies release more of their important information after the market is closed and this is what moves markets most.
+An explanation for the overnight anomaly is that companies release more of their important information after the market is closed.
+After all, earnings reports are what drive stock markets.

 The following chart from Bespoke Investment Group shows how stock returns are concentrated in the final hour of trading and overnight.

-The explanation for this is that morning trades are more likely to be information driven while afternoon trades are based on liquidity and dominated by institutional trading.
+The explanation for this is that morning trades are more likely to be information driven.
+Afternoon trades are based on liquidity and dominated by institutional trading.

-The conclusion for day traders is to focus on momentum strategies in the morning and reversal strategies in the afternoon.
+Day traders should focus on momentum strategies in the morning and reversal strategies in the afternoon.

-You should be aware that markets behave differently at different times of the day and you can use this information to construct filters for intraday trading or timing entries.
+Markets behave differently at different times of the day.
+You can use this information to construct for timing entries.

 The last hour and overnight session often sees the most positive price movement.
-Further, momentum trades should be preferred in the morning and reversals in the afternoon.
+Momentum trades should be preferred in the morning and reversals in the afternoon.